Student Services offer support, guidance and information to help you make the most of your time at AECC University College.

 Student Services is located on the top floor of Cavendish House.
 Our Student Services Adviser will be happy to help with any questions or queries.

-Please note our opening hours for the summer period:
+Please note our opening hours for the winter period:

 CALL 01202 436359